owenjonesuob/owenjonesuob.github.io/_posts/2021-01-30-multiple-names-for-datasets-in-r-packages.md

 [^7]: And possibly resulting in two identically-named files, if you had e.g. `hello.rda` and `HeLLO.R`.

 I'd be keen to hear whether anyone else has success with this method too, or if there are better ways to achieve the same thing!
 We seemed to make it through the CRAN submission process for {mangoTraining} with no problems at all; but I'm curious as to how reproducible this is.
-In particular I would love to know whether the CRAN builds use `--resave-data` or not, and whether that would scupper this method for packages where resaving takes us over the limit!
+In particular I would love to know whether the CRAN builds use `--resave-data` or not, and whether that would scupper this method for packages where resaving takes us over the package size limit!

 ---